DockDockGoose/Project/README.md

 ##  Setup Stock Site on Docker with MongoDB !!!

+### Environment
 In order to use Docker, ensure you have pip, docker and mongo installed.

-Before running docker-compose, we have to be in the Django virtual environment.
-Daniel had previously set up `django-project` but I faced some issues with using/activating that, so I created another venv called `django-env`.
+Before running docker-compose, ensure you are in a [python virtual environment](https://docs.djangoproject.com/en/3.1/howto/windows/#setting-up-a-virtual-environment).
+For example, I created a venv called `django-env`.

-If you face any issues with the following command, simply [create your own venv for Django](https://docs.djangoproject.com/en/3.1/howto/windows/#setting-up-a-virtual-environment).

 On Windows from the Project directory:
 ```